X

 Arrow Link

 The Long Ridge School has assembled a talented and qualified team of elementary educators to help your child take the next step in their academic journey.
-Each one of the staff members at our elementary school has extensive experience leading lessons in language arts, math, science, and social studies.
+Each one of our teachers and specialists at our elementary school has extensive experience leading lessons in language arts, math, science, and social studies.
 Additionally, our educators remain dedicated to fostering a life-long love of learning in each one of our students.

 Be sure to browse the following section to meet our elementary teachers.
-Our staff members take pride in assisting families throughout the Stamford, New Canaan, and Greenwich, CT communities.
-As always, you’re welcome to contact one of our knowledgeable representatives today!
+We take pride in serving families throughout the Stamford, New Canaan, and Greenwich, CT and Northern Westchester communities.
+Contact our Admissions office or fill out an Inquiry form today to learn more!